Pereslavl-Zalessky: Administrative and municipal status

 Within the framework of administrative divisions, Pereslavl-Zalessky serves as the administrative center of Pereslavsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the town of oblast significance of Pereslavl-Zalessky—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of oblast significance of Pereslavl-Zalessky is incorporated as Pereslavl-Zalessky Urban Okrug.

 Science and education

-There is Institute for Program Systems of the Russian Academy of Sciences in the town.
-The University of Pereslavl is also based in the town.
+The Program Systems Institute of the Russian Academy of Sciences is based in the town.
+A small, non-state university closely linked to the institute, the University of Pereslavl, existed between 1992 and 2017, when it went bankrupt and was liquidated.

 Sights and architecture

 The town is a part of the Golden Ring of Russia.
 Monuments of church architecture include six architecture complex convents and nine churches.
 Notable historic buildings are: